First Samurai (horse)

-First Samurai was an American-bred Thoroughbred racehorse foaled on February 2, 2003.
+First Samurai is an American-bred Thoroughbred racehorse foaled on February 2, 2003.
 A talented colt with a strong pedigree, he emerged as one of the top juveniles of his generation.
 As a two-year-old in 2005, he captured the prestigious Hopeful Stakes and the Champagne Stakes, quickly marking himself as a contender for the Triple Crown in 2006.

 Going into his three-year-old season, expectations were high.
 He began the year with a victory in the Fountain of Youth Stakes, albeit via disqualification of the original winner.
 However, in the Blue Grass Stakes at Keeneland Race Course, a starting gate incident hampered his performance, and he finished fifth.
 Two weeks later, veterinary examinations revealed that he had sustained two broken ribs during the race, diagnosed via ultrasound.
 As a result, he was withdrawn from the Kentucky Derby, and the Blue Grass proved to be the final race of his career.